-The Authority uses the following governmental funds to report its activities:
+The Authority uses the following major governmental funds to report its activities:

-- The general fund accounts for sewer assessments and other revenues received by the Authority for its general operating expenses, transfers to the debt service fund to pay debt service as it comes due, and distributions to the County (on behalf of the District). - The debt service fund is used to account for and report financial resources that are for principal and interest payments, and for financial resources that are being accumulated for principal and interest in future years.
+- The general fund accounts for sewer and storm water assessments and other revenues received by the Authority for its general operating expenses, transfers to the debt service fund to pay debt service as it comes due, and distributions to the County (on behalf of the District). - The debt service fund is used to account for and report financial resources that are for principal and interest payments.

-The Authority does not have a legally adopted budget as per the definition provided by the GASB Comprehensive Implementation Guide.
+The Authority does not have a legally adopted budget as per the definition provided by the GASB Comprehensive Implementation Guide and therefore, no budget to actual information is presented in these financial statements.

-B. MEASUREMENT FOCUS, BASIS OF ACCOUNTING AND FINANICAL STATEMENT PRESENTATION
+B. MEASUREMENT FOCUS, BASIS OF ACCOUNTING AND FINANCIAL STATEMENT PRESENTATION